Forth and Clyde Junction Railway: The line in operation

 By the time the line was open, the attraction of operating coal traffic over the line and back to Bowling had faded; there were shorter transits to better harbours on the Clyde, and the trunk traffic never materialised.
 Moreover, the population on the line itself was fairly limited, and some of the communities on the line were located some distance from the stations that purported to serve them.
 Drymen station was really in the smaller village of Croftamie, and Balfron (probably the largest village on the route) was not very near Balfron station.
 The line settled down to its role as a simple rural route, although some tourist traffic was developed.

 The Dalmonach Dyeworks near Balloch sought a branch connection from the F&CJR; competitors further down the Leven Valley had connections from the C&DJR.
-The short branch was authorised on 1 August 1861.
+The short branch was authorised on 1 August 1861 by the Forth and Clyde Junction Railway (Dalmonach Branch) Act 1861 (24 & 25 Vict. c. ccxxx).

 The company operated the railway itself, although it hired in engine power from the Scottish Central Railway at first, but the arrangement was terminated from 7 February 1860, as the F&CJR considered the SCR's price was excessive.
-Locomotive power was hired in from the Scottish North Eastern Railway until four 2-4-0 tender engines were delivered by from the Canada Works, Birkenhead, early in 1861.
+Locomotive power was hired in from the Scottish North Eastern Railway until four 2-4-0 tender engines were delivered from the Canada Works, Birkenhead, early in 1861.

 Lease to the NBR

 From 1865 the North British Railway and the Caledonian Railway expressed interest in acquiring the F&CJR.
 Absorption by the Caledonian Railway looked promising: as well as good terms the Caledonian would upgrade and modernise the track, but Parliament refused the necessary authority.
-The NBR withdrew an opposing Parliamentary Bill it had prepared for the purpose.
+The NBR withdrew an opposing parliamentary bill it had prepared for the purpose.
 The company decided to remain independent, but it agreed to lease the line to the North British Railway from 1866.
 On 1 August 1871 the lease was concluded; the NBR would pay 50% of gross revenue for 30 years.
 On 1 August 1875 the term was extended to 50 years, paying 6% on the F&CJR's capital of £106,000, rising with the potential dividend on NBR ordinary stock..
 The company itself continued, receiving the lease charge but not operating any railway, until the grouping of railways in Great Britain in 1923.

 Part of the lease agreement was that the remaining timber bridges on the line should be rebuilt in durable materials at the expense of the F&CJR.
 The Endrick timber trestle viaduct was now in a very poor state, having been repeatedly damaged by ice in the river during the 1860s, and it was rebuilt with iron truss girders on stone piers.